Service invocation overview

 - Dapr forwards the request to the Node.js app’s sidecar using the location it just received.

 - The Node.js app’s sidecar forwards the request to the Node.js app.
 The Node.js app performs its business logic, logging the incoming message and then persist the order ID into Redis (not shown in the diagram)

 - The Node.js app sends a response to the Python app through the Node.js sidecar.

 - Dapr forwards the response to the Python Dapr sidecar

-- Try out the hello world quickstart which shows how to use HTTP service invocation or visit the samples in each of the Dapr SDKs
+- Try out the hello world quickstart which shows how to use HTTP service invocation or try the samples in the Dapr SDKs

 - Read the service invocation API specification